SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 .. note::

-   If this check is not performed,
+   If this check isn't performed,
    ``board[square]`` might try to access a value outside the bounds of the ``board`` array, which would trigger a runtime error.